Skip to main content

 3Quality audit against best practices (size, specificity, path-scoping enforcement)

-4Explore codebase with Probe CLI, codebase-memory-mcp, and Grep to find patterns
+4Explore codebase with Probe CLI, CodeGraph, and Grep to find patterns

 5Compare discovered vs documented patterns

-6Sync project rule, nested directories, and generate rules README
+6Sync project rule, nested directories, and generate rules README.
+Migrates CLAUDE.md / AGENTS.md content into modular rules

 7Sync MCP server documentation